Across the Chasm–Underwater

 Old Mr. Wisdom sits them down on his porch, looking west, and begins to speak.

-From The Pilgrim’s Regress, Book VII, chapter 9.
+From The Pilgrim’s Regress, Book 7, Chapter IX

 “The words between you and and Reason were true.
 What does not satisfy when we find it, was not the thing we were desiring.
 If water will not set a man at ease, then be sure it not thirst, or not thirst only, that tormented him: he wanted drunkenness to cure his dullness, or talk to cure his solitude, or the like.
 How, indeed, do we know our desires save by their satisfaction?
 When do we know them until we say, “Ah, this was what I wanted”?
 And if there were any desire which it was natural for man to feel but impossible for man to satisfy, would not the nature of this desire remain to him always ambiguous?